FarizzDev/Godux/README.md

 4.  **Monitor the Build:** The script will show you the real-time progress of the build.
 5.  **Download:** Once finished, you will be prompted to download the exported artifact.
 The file will be saved into the `export/` directory.

+## 🤝 Contributing

+Contributions are always welcome!
+Whether it's a new feature, a bug fix, or documentation improvements, we appreciate your help.

+Please follow these steps to contribute:

+1.  **Fork** the repository.
+2. Create a new branch (`git checkout -b feature/YourAmazingFeature`).
+3. Make your changes and commit them (`git commit -m 'Add some AmazingFeature'`).
+4. Push to your branch (`git push origin feature/YourAmazingFeature`).
+5. Open a **Pull Request**.

+## 🐛 Reporting Bugs

+If you encounter a bug or have a problem, please open an **Issue** on the [GitHub repository](https://github.com/FarizzDev/Godux/issues).

+When filing an issue, please include as much detail as possible:
+- A clear and descriptive title.
+- Steps to reproduce the bug.
+- Any relevant logs or error messages.
+- Your operating system and environment.

+This will help us resolve the issue much faster.

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).